“50 billion connected devices by the year 2020.” A bold statement – but is it likely to come to true?

-Equally as impressive are the failures: In our ‘bad-ass CEO’s’ humble opinion, the ‘Smart Grid’ achieved nothing.
-It never delivered on any of its bold promises.
-Energy data is boring and energy prices are not high enough to register on the consumer’s radar.
-And who thought connecting appliances to the internet so that utilities companies could manage when and how you use your dishwasher was a good idea?
-Smart Grids don’t exist because we’ve yet to find a group of people willing to concede control of their home to their local utility.
+In our our CEO’S opinion, the ‘Smart Grid’ failed to deliver on any of its bold promises.
+Consumers consider energy data to be somewhat boring; and energy prices simply aren’t high enough to inspire action.
+Consider–who would want to connect their appliances to the internet so that utility companies could manage when and how we use the dishwasher?
+Smart Grids don’t exist because we’ve yet to find a group of people willing to give up control of their home to their local utility providers.

-Meanwhile consumers are adopting IOT in droves.
-Think connected devices like: smart phones, wearables, smart TVs.
-So the big question: why is it that the consumer embraces IOT adoption en masse while other sectors lag behind?
+Meanwhile, consumers are adopting IoT tech in droves – think connected devices like smart phones, wearables and smart TVs.
+So why is it that consumers embrace IoT adoption en masse while the B2B sector lags behind?

-The customers, however, are not fooled by this strategy.
-They have compelling economic reasons to investigate and adopt new technologies.
-And when the early adopters’ case studies hit the market, showcasing transformative new ways of managing large business and realizing billions in savings across their operations, THEN we will see mass adoption.
-That’s when we’ll see 50 billion connected devices, and that will be the tip of the iceberg.
+Customers aren’t fooled by this strategy however, having compelling economic reasons to investigate and adopt new technologies.
+When the early adopters’ case studies hit the market, showcasing transformative new ways of managing large business and realizing billions in savings across their operations, then we will see mass adoption.
+That’s when we’ll see 50 billion connected devices, and that will only be the tip of the iceberg.

-Microsoft Ignite AU, thanks for the chance to ‘enlighten.’
+So thanks to Microsoft Ignite AU for giving us the chance to ‘enlighten’ our industry.
 What’s a perfect storm without lightning, anyway?

 For the latest technology news and industry commentary, sign up for Switch Automation’s e-newsletter.